 Because it’s so beautiful, it’s worth giving Bamboo Island its own section!
 This tropical paradise offers you the chance to escape the crowds and truly experience the beauty of Thailand.

 It’s actually quite small and measures at around 600m by 700m long and it’s a pretty iconic island thanks to its ́ ‘heart shape”.
-It’s completely surrounded by white sand so there are lots of opportunities for relaxing, swimming and even snorkelling.
+It’s completely surrounded by white sand so there are lots of opportunities for relaxing, swimming, and even snorkeling.

 It’s close to a super famous coral reef spot known as Hin Klang which gives visitors the feeling of swimming in an aquarium (yes, that many fish!).

 You can easily get to Bamboo island from Phi Phi itself and even Phuket.
 This is nature at its finest and while there are many things to do in Phuket with kids, this is a nice getaway to take them away from the hustle and bustle of the busy island!

 You could visit Bamboo island more than once since it’s so easily accessible.
 If you need some peace and quiet, then this is the place for you.

 Tip: Bamboo island is part of a national park so an entrance fee of 400 baht for adults applies

 Top things to do in Bamboo Island: